Pages

 Izabella, you’re a reader because your recommendations are outstanding.
 You have such great empathy and match books to readers so well.
 You’ve encouraged so many other children to read books by Tamsin Winter and Rebecca Westcott.
 Thank you.

-Tianna, know you're a reader because you have an opinion on virtually every book that's in the classroom and you make me work really hard whenever you want a book recommended to you that you haven't already read.
+Tianna, you're a reader because you have an opinion on virtually every book that's in the classroom and you make me work really hard whenever you want a book recommended to you that you haven't already read.
 You've also pointed me in the direction of some fantastic books over the year.

 Riley, you’re a reader because you read the books that you enjoy and you don’t mind what other people think about them.
 You read the Mr Wolf’s Class graphic novel series and you loved them.
 And then you read them again.
 And then you read them again.
 And that’s absolutely fine.